TritonDataCenter/manatee/docs/user-guide.md

 The `error` field indicates that the shard is in safe mode.

-When in safe mode, manatee will be only available for reads but you will not be able to write to it until it is manually cleared by an operator.
+When in safe mode, Manatee will be only available for reads but you will not be able to write to it until it is manually cleared by an operator.

-Before we run through how to bring a manatee back up from safe mode, it's important to discuss why safe mode exists.
+Before we run through how to bring a Manatee back up from safe mode, it's important to discuss why safe mode exists.

-There are situations through a series of manatee flips where the Shard's data could potentially become inconsistent.
-Consider the following scenario.
-We have a Manatee shard at rest with nodes A, B, and C. Refer to the Shard Overview section for the diagram of this topology.
+There are situations through a series of Manatee flips where the Shard's data could potentially become inconsistent.
+Consider the following scenario: We have a Manatee shard at rest with nodes A, B, and C. Refer to the _Shard Overview_ section for the diagram of this topology.

-Now imagine that all 3 nodes restart at around the same time.
+Now, imagine that all 3 nodes restart at around the same time.
 If C enters the shard first, it becomes the primary of the Shard.
 Because it was previously the async, its PG xlog may not be completely up to date.
 If C starts taking writes at this point then the data between C, and A/B will become forked and the